Trips and Visits

 All experiences are carefully planned to enrich the curricular activities in school.
 Please see the news and events section of our website for reports on our most recent activities.

 At the beginning of the school year, the Infants all go on a trip together.
 This is organised on a three year cycle and includes a trip to either the zoo, farm or safari park.
-At the end of the Trinity term, there is an end of year Infant trip too.
+At the end of the Trinity term, there is an end of year Infant trip altogether.

 Years 1 and 2 are taken on a variety of topic visits, which run on a two year cycle.
 Trips may include the London Transport Museum, Bushcraft, Hever Castle or the Cutty Sark, depending on the topic.